-- 7.2.29 Brentwood and the surrounding area are served by multiple bus operators the most frequent are that of First Bus, Stagecoach and Ensign Bus. - 7.2.30 In the immediate area and most relevant to the Local Plan sites, First Bus routes 9, 351, 565 offer the potential to extend the routes to provide a service to the future developments.
+- 7.2.36 Brentwood and the surrounding area are served by multiple bus operators, including First Bus, Stagecoach and Ensign Bus. - 7.2.37 In the immediate area and most relevant to the Local Plan sites, First Bus routes 9, 351, 565 offer the potential to extend the routes to provide a service to the future developments.
 Route 9 currently offers a half hourly services between Brentwood Railway Station and Basildon Bus Station via Billericay.
-351 is a half hour service between Brentwood Railway Station and Chelmsford Bus Station, and route 565 an approximate half hourly service between Brentwood Railway Station and Bulphan.
+351 is a half hour service between Brentwood Railway Station and Chelmsford Bus Station, and route 565 an approximate half hourly service between Brentwood Railway Station and Chelmsford Bus Station and Bulphan.
 Any route amendments are unlikely to occur in the short term but potential for existing routes to serve new developments currently off route.
-Any future route development could be incorporated within the planning application for associated developments. - 7.2.31 Additional services operated by Stagecoach between Brentwood and Romford of a half hourly service and Ensign Bus between Warley and Ongar, stopping at Brentwood Railway Station operates an hourly frequency.

-- 7.2.32 There is potential in future, with the pattern of development to provide improved bus services, which link key residential areas, both existing and those proposed through the local plan, employment and railway stations.
-There is an opportunity to provide services that will link Dunton Hills (and Basildon), West Horndon Station, Brentwood Enterprise Park, Childerditch Business Park and Brentwood (including the station), which if providing a high quality express service between these key origins and destinations would provide a realistic alternative to the private car. - 7.2.33 Where appropriate and new services could be provided by commercial operators, this will have an impact on mode share and potential reduction in future car travel, both for those that would directly benefit from new services in the new developments, as well as existing residents who would benefit from service improvements as well. - 7.2.34 There is a longer-term aspiration for a Mass Rapid Transit System within South Essex, which is shown
+Any future route development could be incorporated within the planning application for associated developments. - 7.2.38 Additional services operated by Stagecoach between Brentwood and Romford of a half hourly service and Ensign Bus between Warley and Ongar, stopping at Brentwood Railway Station operates an hourly frequency. - 7.2.39 There is potential in the future to provide bus links between key residential areas, employment and railway stations, both existing and those proposed.
+There is an opportunity to provide services that link Dunton Hills (and Basildon), West Horndon Station, Brentwood Enterprise Park, Childerditch Business Park and Brentwood (including the station), which, if providing a high quality express service between these key origins and destinations, would provide a realistic alternative to the private car. - 7.2.40 Where appropriate, new services could be provided by commercial operators.
+This will have an impact on mode share and potential reduction in future car travel, both for those that would directly benefit from new services in the new developments, as well as existing residents who would benefit from service improvements as well. - 7.2.41 There is a longer-term aspiration for a Mass Rapid Transit System within South Essex.